matiasnaakka/kohina-music-sharing-platform/README.md

  ## Contributing and contact
  - Use feature branches; keep data fetching in effects and centralize Supabase access through [my-app/src/supabaseclient.js](my-app/src/supabaseclient.js).
  - Add tests for new business logic in utils or hooks.
- - Contact: Matia (project owner).
+ - Contact: Matias (project owner).
 Use repo issues for questions or schema proposals.